pjotrp/bioruby-table/README.md

 ### Combining a table

-You can combine tables by passing in multiple file names
+You can combine/concat tables by passing in multiple file names

     bio-table test/data/input/table1.csv test/data/input/table2.csv